 MATTER Accepts 10 More Healthcare Tech Startups Into The Community

-The 10 new MATTER members are:
+The 10 startups are:

 MATTER is a not-for-profit organization developed by a team of entrepreneurs and industry leaders.
-MATTER received $4 million from the state of Illinois to help launch MATTER and recently announced $4.4 million in support from its initial corporate partners.
+MATTER received $4 million from the state of Illinois to help launch MATTER and recently announced $4.4 million in support from its initial industry partners.
 ChicagoNEXT, Mayor Emanuel’s council on technology and innovation, is a key development partner.